Most vibrant city in the Caucasus region, a favorite hip spot for diehard expats.

 Restaurants & Cafes:

 - RadioCafe – awesome cafe with great food and drinks, right across from the beautiful Leonidze Park.
 Also a live pianist during the day (maybe also at night, I’m not sure).
-Great place to eat during the day…and probably before doing a walking tour of Tbilisi.
+Great place to eat during the day (try the 3-mini khachapuri)…and probably before doing a walking tour of Tbilisi.

 - Salobie Bia* – solid, not BEST food, but amazing cool decor and reasonable prices.
 It’s like a restaurant in an art gallery.